 Flights back home depart early in the morning.

 This trip is limited to 16 participants, with a minimum of 10.
 Due to the limited space available for this tour, reservations will be accepted in the order deposits are received.
 You will be notified when your space is confirmed.

-The costs for this travel experience are $6190 per person, based on double occupancy.
-For those requesting a single room an additional supplement of $1495 will be added to the tour cost.
+The costs for this travel experience are $6890 per person, based on double occupancy.
+For those requesting a single room, an additional supplement of $1695 will be added to the tour cost.
 Please be advised that single space is limited and subject to availability.
 If you wish to share a room, we will do our best to find a roommate for you.
-If, by the time of your final payment, a share cannot be found and space is available, you will be charged a single supplement.
+If by the time of your final payment, a share cannot be found and space is available, you will be charged a single supplement.

 Deposits & payments

 A deposit of $850, plus a signed, completed reservation form confirms your registration for the trip.
 You will be notified when your space on the program is confirmed.
-Final payment, plus single supplement, if applicable, are due 120 days prior to departure.
+Final payment, plus a single supplement, if applicable, is due 120 days prior to departure.

 The tour fee includes

 Tour fee is based on land package only.
 It includes all bus and boat transfers in Palau, meals as indicated in the itinerary, accommodations in hotels as specified, all snorkeling activities, guided cultural excursions, local taxes, group gratuities to hotel/resort staff, services of the trip leader including any needed snorkeling lessons, biology lectures, and explanations of Palau’s natural and cultural history.

 International and domestic flights, increases in international airfare rates and departure taxes, SCUBA activities, rental gear, medical immunizations, passport fees, accident/baggage/cancellation insurance, individual transfers, excess baggage charges, medical expenses, meals not specified in the itinerary, dishes and beverages not part of included meals, laundry, telephone, internet or fax charges, room service, and other items of a purely personal nature.

 International and/or domestic airfare